anusha1207/TARCC-Alzheimers/README.md

      disease, with an intent to replace PET, MRI and CT scans in the future.

- Please visit our teams' branch individually for further examination and analyses of our scopes.
+ Please visit our team's branch individually for further examination and analyses of our scopes.